Notification bot in Teams

 Add authentication for notification API

 If you select HTTP trigger, the scaffolded notification API doesn't have authentication or authorization enabled.
 Ensure that you add authentication or authorization for the API before using it for production.
-You can perform either of the following:
+You can perform one of the following actions:

 There can be more authentication or authorization solutions for an API, you can select as required.